Discover the Technoledge story

 We came from unexpected places

-in her research – gene manipulation kits, HPLCs (High Pressure Liquid Chromatographs) and the like.
+I started selling and later marketing the gear I'd used in the lab – gene manipulation kits, HPLCs (High Pressure Liquid Chromatographs) and

 A big surprise

-Her brothers said she was a luddite – that she'd be ‘eaten alive in IT’ – but she switched anyway.
-At the time, the IT industry was booming compared
+My darling brothers said I was a luddite – that I'd be ‘eaten alive in IT’ – but I switched anyway.
+What happened next took my breath away.

-In her first 14 weeks with her first IT employer (a small Aussie loyalty software company), she re-wrote all their collateral and used it to secure
+In my first 2 weeks with my first IT employer (a small Aussie loyalty software company), I re-wrote their marketing collateral.
+Being new to IT,

 The same pattern

-In the next few years, Tracey marketed software for 2 more companies (US and German this time) and found a recurring pattern: great technology
+In the next few years, I sold software for 2 more companies (US and German this time) and found a recurring pattern: great technology and really

-and really smart people – but they seemed unable to explain their technologies in terms that business buyers could understand.
-She grasped
+smart people – but they were unable to explain their technologies in terms that business buyers could understand.

-the opportunity and founded Technoledge, a marketing agency that un-complicates complex technologies like IT, Biotech, Electronics and emerging
+I grasped the opportunity and took another leap of faith; I founded Technoledge, a marketing agency to un-complicates technologies like IT, Biotech,

-to reduce the time and uncertainty of marketing in the high tech sector.
+I've devised hundreds of proprietary marketing processes that we use routinely, that reduce the time and uncertainty of marketing in the high tech

-Tracey was eventually joined by Kim Brebach, a veteran of IT sales and marketing.
-He’d worked with companies like Novell and Silicon Graphics and
+I was eventually joined by Kim Brebach, a veteran of IT sales and marketing.
+He’d worked with companies like Novell and Silicon Graphics and knew

-Kim is terrific at research and strategy but he’s spectacular at writing.
-He has an uncanny ability to see how research threads can be woven into
+Kim is terrific at research and strategy but his writing is spectacular.
+He has an uncanny ability to see how obscure research threads can be woven

 Adding Kim to the team was the perfect balance: ideas and creativity joined logic and rigour.
 These days, Kim heads up the content creation team.